namikingsoft/docker-restyaboard/README.md

 There are default values for the SMTP configuration, so you can delete those SMTP_* variables if you don't need this feature.

-Also, you can choose to delete the local backup service (based on https://hub.docker.com/r/prodrigestivill/postgres-backup-local/).

 ``` bash
 docker-compose up -d
 ```